 They look pretty great in odd-numbered groupings.

-But you can also display them as singles and add them to any metal surface, like this fridge, with a magnetic knob.
+But you can also display your crochet air plant holder as a single and add them to any metal surface, like this fridge, with a magnetic knob.

 Every space brightens up with a little green – even the kitchen!